Ski freeride

 Charme traditionnel

-Away from the slopes, the area has a relaxed, unpretentious character.
-La Mongie's compact centre has a good selection of restaurants, bars and shops - enough to keep evenings interesting without overwhelming you.
-The Pic du Midi observatory is a genuine highlight, with panoramic views and stargazing sessions that make use of the area's status within an International Dark Sky Reserve.
-Barèges adds thermal spas and a more traditional Pyrenean atmosphere to the mix.
-For families, there are dedicated snow play areas, tobogganing, and childcare, while the nearby town of Bagnères-de-Bigorre provides a change of scene with its spa complex, cafés and local markets.
-Check out La Mongie - Grand Tourmalet ski deals to start planning your trip.
+Away from the slopes, you'll find a relaxed, unpretentious character.
+La Mongie's compact centre has enough restaurants and bars to keep evenings interesting, while Barèges adds thermal spas and a more traditional Pyrenean atmosphere.
+The Pic du Midi observatory is a highlight, with panoramic views and stargazing sessions that make the most of this high-altitude location, and the nearby town of Bagnères-de-Bigorre provides a change of scene, with a spa complex, cafés, and local markets.

-Straddling both sides of the legendary Col du Tourmalet - one of cycling's most famous mountain passes - La Mongie - Grand Tourmalet is the largest linked ski area in the French Pyrenees.
-La Mongie sits at 1,800m in a natural powder bowl beneath the iconic Pic du Midi de Bigorre, while the traditional spa village of Barèges occupies the opposite valley at 1,250m.
-Together, they create a resort with two distinct personalities: La Mongie is purpose-built, compact and ski-in/ski-out, with a modern feel and easy access to everything; Barèges is quieter, more authentic, and wrapped in forest.
-The combination means you can spend a full week here and never ski the same route twice.
+La Mongie - Grand Tourmalet straddles both sides of the legendary Col du Tourmalet (one of cycling's most famous mountain passes), and forms the largest linked ski area in the French Pyrenees.
+La Mongie sits at 1,800m in a natural powder bowl beneath the Pic du Midi de Bigorre, purpose-built, compact and ski-in/ski-out.
+On the opposite side of the col, the traditional spa village of Barèges occupies a forested valley at 1,250m.
+Two villages, two characters, one ski area: and the charm is that you never ski the same landscape twice.

-Away from the slopes, the area has a relaxed, unpretentious character.
-La Mongie's compact centre has a good selection of restaurants, bars and shops - enough to keep evenings interesting without overwhelming you.
-The Pic du Midi observatory is a genuine highlight, with panoramic views and stargazing sessions that make use of the area's status within an International Dark Sky Reserve.
-Barèges adds thermal spas and a more traditional Pyrenean atmosphere to the mix.
-For families, there are dedicated snow play areas, tobogganing, and childcare, while the nearby town of Bagnères-de-Bigorre provides a change of scene with its spa complex, cafés and local markets.
-Check out La Mongie - Grand Tourmalet ski deals to start planning your trip.
+Away from the slopes, you'll find a relaxed, unpretentious character.
+La Mongie's compact centre has enough restaurants and bars to keep evenings interesting, while Barèges adds thermal spas and a more traditional Pyrenean atmosphere.
+The Pic du Midi observatory is a highlight, with panoramic views and stargazing sessions that make the most of this high-altitude location, and the nearby town of Bagnères-de-Bigorre provides a change of scene, with a spa complex, cafés, and local markets.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.